Second city of the United Kingdom: Population

 Birmingham is the more populous city and is recognised as such by His Majesty's Government.
-However, confusion surrounding the correct way to define the two cities' populations, along with the publication of outdated, inaccurate or estimated population statistics, has sometimes led to erroneous comparisons between them.
+However, confusion surrounding the correct way to define the two cities' populations, along with the publication of outdated, inaccurate, or estimated population statistics, has sometimes led to erroneous comparisons between them.

-According to the 2021 United Kingdom census, the City of Birmingham is the most populous local government district (and therefore in terms of population actually the UK’s largest City-proper) with a population of 1.145 million — substantially larger than the City of Manchester, which at 552,000 is only the sixth largest, behind Birmingham, Leeds, Glasgow, Bradford and Sheffield.
+According to the 2021 United Kingdom census, the City of Birmingham is the most populous local government district (and therefore in terms of population actually the UK’s largest city-proper) with a population of 1.145 million — substantially larger than the City of Manchester, which at 552,000 is only the sixth-largest, behind Birmingham, Leeds, Glasgow, Bradford, and Sheffield.

-However, municipal boundaries are problematic for comparing modern cities: many suburbs of Bristol, Birmingham, Glasgow and Manchester fall outside city limits largely drawn up in Victorian times, and the surrounding conurbations and areas that can be considered part of each city are hard to define.
+However, municipal boundaries are problematic for comparing modern cities: many suburbs of Bristol, Birmingham, Glasgow, and Manchester fall outside city limits largely drawn up in Victorian times, and the surrounding conurbations and areas that can be considered part of each city are hard to define.
 Manchester is regarded as a particularly 'under-bounded' city, whose archaic boundaries no longer accurately reflect its true size.
-To reflect this, the City of Manchester is sometimes conflated with Greater Manchester, the metropolitan county and combined authority which includes the neighbouring City of Salford and eight other metropolitan boroughs that broadly define the conurbation.
-According to the 2021 census, Greater Manchester had a total population of 2.868 million.
-This is nonetheless marginally smaller than the equivalent metropolitan county and combined authority of the West Midlands, which comprises the cities of Birmingham, Coventry, Wolverhampton, and four other metropolitan boroughs, with a total combined population of 2.92 million.
+To reflect this, the City of Manchester is conflated with Greater Manchester, the metropolitan county and combined authority which includes the neighbouring City of Salford and eight other metropolitan boroughs that broadly define the conurbation.
+According to 2025 estimates, Greater Manchester had a total population of 2.86 million.
+The equivalent West Midlands metropolitan county, which Birmingham resides in, had a population of 2.92 million.